-Data users consulting statistical justice administration data on a regular basis are persons who are already familiar with this domain to a relevant degree (professors, judges, state attorneys, students).
+Data users of justice administration statistics data on a regular basis are persons who are already familiar with this domain to a relevant degree (professors, judges, state attorneys, students).
 For this reason, their needs cannot be fully satisfied by providing basic statistical aggregates since they mostly use these data either for present and analyse a certain phenomenon or as a basis of certain legal or organisational adjustments (e.g., if certain proceedings are urgent according to the law, data may indicate an average duration of such proceedings).
-International users are mostly focused on particular general indicators (e.g., a total number of reported persons by sex and age).
+International users are mostly focused on particular general indicators (e.g., a total number of reported legal entities) and on certain specific phenomena within the domain of crime statistics.